agathoklisx/libved/README.md

    the foundation of a system, and secondly as constructor, since it writes this code, as foremost is an editor.
-An editor that develops first itself, from the very early days, and supposedly is built on conscience, as it implements a vi(m) like interface, though at the beginning cooexisted happily with an ed interface.
+An editor that develops first itself, from the very early days, and supposedly is built on conscience, as it implements a vi(m) like interface, though at the beginning coexisted happily with an ed interface.

    It was written (and this isnot almost a joke) somehow at a state in time, a little bit after the vt100 introduction and Billy Joy's first "vi", cheating of course a bit